 There are two significant differences in the April rule proposal with regard to emission control device requirements:

 The requirement to install emission control devices now applies to furnaces that use any of six metals rather than four as in the March rule proposal.
-The March rule proposal did not include lead and manganese because the ambient concentrations of these metals were below their respective ABCs.
-DEQ was guided in this decision by EPA’s area source NESHAP for Glass Manufacturing, 40 CFR Part 63, Subpart SSSSSS (6S), which regulated the same six metals.
+The March rule proposal did not include lead and manganese because the October ambient concentrations of these metals were below their respective ABCs.
+DEQ was guided in this decision to include lead and manganese by EPA’s area source NESHAP for Glass Manufacturing, 40 CFR Part 63, Subpart SSSSSS (6S), which regulated the same six metals.
 DEQ also concluded that extending the rule applicability to all six metals would provide for additional reductions to help ensure that ambient concentrations of lead and manganese would not become problems in the future.

 The Tier 1 CAGMs have an option of installing emission control devices, or showing that they meet an exemption from the emission control device requirement, or requesting permit limits that prohibit the use of certain metals.
 In considering the Tier 1 CAGMs, DEQ concluded that they are much less likely to have unacceptable ambient impacts; however, DEQ has no emissions data that could be used to show that they should be, or should not be, required to install emission control devices.
 DEQ therefore provided an opportunity for Tier 1 CAGMs to show that the emissions from individual furnaces or groups of furnaces would not cause ambient impacts over the acceptable source impact levels, and if such a showing can be made, then the Tier 1 CAGM would not have to install an emission control device on that furnace or group of furnaces.
 DEQ also learned that the Tier 1 CAGMs do not use all six of the metals addressed in the proposed temporary rule, and may only three or four of them.
 DEQ is also proposing that Tier 1 CAGMs may request permit conditions that prohibit the use of certain metals in a furnace or group of furnaces in lieu of installing emission control devices.